 Bluffing

 Bluffing is an essential aspect of poker and requires a deep understanding of psychology.
-Successful bluffs rely on the ability to read your opponent's emotions and behaviour accurately.
+Successful bluffs rely on accurately reading your opponent's emotions and behaviour.
 This involves studying their body language, facial expressions, and betting patterns to gain insight into their hand.

 The key to successful bluffing is to convince your opponent that you have a stronger hand than you actually do.
 This requires a convincing performance that can fool even the most observant players.
 However, it is also crucial to know when to back off and not push the bluff too far.